akeneo/portal-helpcenter/content/md/support/manage-support-access.md

 1. Click on the `Add contact` button
 1. Select `Select an existing contact`
 1. Select a contact.
-The list contains the active contacts from your company who already have a `Console User` profile.
+The list contains the contacts from your company who already have a `Console User` profile.
 1. Click on the `Add Contact access` button to validate the creation.

 ![Add existing company contact form](../img/helpdesk_add_access.png)